New Moon on

 True anomaly ∠97.5°

-The true anomaly is ∠97.5°.
-At the beginning of the next synodic month the true anomaly is going to be ∠131.2°.
+The true anomaly of the Moon orbit is ∠97.5° and at the beginning of the next lunar synodic month the true anomaly is going to be ∠131.2°.

-8 days after point of perigee on 16 June 2006 at 17:07 in ♒ Aquarius.
-The lunar orbit is getting widen, while the Moon is moving away from the Earth.
-It will keep this direction over the next 6 days, until the Moon reaches the point of next apogee on 1 July 2006 at 20:12 in ♍ Virgo.
+8 days since point of perigee on 16 June 2006 at 17:07 in ♒ Aquarius the lunar orbit is getting widen while the Moon is moving away from the Earth.
+It will keep this direction over the next 6 days until the Moon reaches the point of next apogee on 1 July 2006 at 20:12 in ♍ Virgo.

 Distance to Moon 388 679 km